 You name it and web developer can add that feature to your website.
 But I prefer keeping the website features simple and to an absolute bare minimum.

 Minimum features I would like to see in a website are contact form and email capture form.

 You can always add new features as you go along.
 A point I’m trying to make here is that keeping your website simple and clean is challenging because you can easily be tempted to add features that you might not need.

-Websites pages where so many things are going on often converts far less than simple and clean looking pages.
+Websites pages where so many things are going on often convert far less than simple and clean looking pages.

-A great example of a clean and a highly converting website is a Google.com.
+A great example of a clean and highly converting website is a Google.com.
 Is there any feature do you think Google can’t add to their home page?
 But if they don’t there must be a good reason behind it.